xBLACKICEx/rustowl/README.md

 - `rustup` and `cargo` installed
 - Visual Studio Code (VSCode) installed

-We tested this guide on macOS Sequoia 15.2 on arm64 architecture with VSCode 1.95.1.
+We tested this guide on macOS Sequoia 15.2 on arm64 architecture with VSCode 1.96.4 and `rustup` 1.27.1.

 ### Install RustOwl